Akki-333/PortfolioSite/README.md

 - `npm run start` - Start production server
 - `npm run check` - Run TypeScript type checking
 - `npm run vercel-build` - Build for Vercel deployment

+## 🔄 Development Workflow

+1. **Local Development**: Use `npm run dev` to start the development server with hot reloading for both frontend and backend.
+2. **Building**: Run `npm run build` to create a production build of the application.
+3. **Preview**: Use `npm run preview` in the client directory to preview the production build locally.
+4. **Testing**: Ensure all features work correctly before deployment.
+5. **Deployment**: Push changes to the main branch to trigger automatic deployment to Vercel.

 ## 🌐 Live Demo